PNNutkung/ADTFinalProject/README.md

     Ex. x+x+x It can't simplify to 3*x.
     * If input is evaluated value less than 0 my program can't simplify to negative value.
     Ex.
 0 - x It can't simplify to -x.
+    * If input x+x after differentiate it can't simplify to 2.

 Warning
 ----